doublequan/myLeetcode/README.md

-# Leetcode_python
+# Leetcode

-practice on leetcode for the first time using python
+practice Algorithms on Leetcode